spine-examples/server-quickstart/README.md

 of the application in Protobuf.
 See `model/proto` folder.

 Describes the business rules for Spine entities, such as Aggregates, in Java.
-See `io.spine.example.quickstart` package for more details.
+See `io.spine.quickstart.task` package for more details.

 ### `server` Module